siriusphp/invokator/docs/1_callable_list.md

 $invoker = new Invoker($yourChoiceOfDependencyInjectionContainer);
 $processor = new PipelineProcessor($invoker);

-// execute the $stack created above as a pipeline with one parameter
+// execute the collection created above as a pipeline with one parameter
-$processor->processCollection($stack, ' world ');
+$processor->processCollection($callables, ' world ');

 // this will
 // 1. create string `HELLO WORLD`,